bitnami/charts/bitnami/grafana-operator/README.md

 ### To 3.0.0

-In this version use different apiVersion in CRs `integreatly.org/v1alpha1` -> `grafana.integreatly.org/v1beta1` Please check the [offical documentation|https://github.com/grafana-operator/grafana-operator/blob/master/docs/blog/v4-v5-migration.md] to migrate to version 3.
+In this version use different apiVersion in CRDs `integreatly.org/v1alpha1` -> `grafana.integreatly.org/v1beta1` Please check the [offical documentation|https://github.com/grafana-operator/grafana-operator/blob/master/docs/blog/v4-v5-migration.md] to migrate to version 3.

 ### To 2.0.0